masonforest/www.masonforest.com/_posts/2019-03-29-why-im-not-building-an-ethereum-2-node.markdown

 Ethereum 2.0 in phases.
 The issue I have with this is that the biggest assumptions are being tested in the final phases.
 Phase 0 is basically testing the assumption of whether we can build a peer to peer network that randomly selects proposers and validators.
-I think while not trivial this is possible.
+I think, while not trivial, this is possible.
 Phase 1 seems harder to implement and Phase 2 harder still.
 The problem with this is we won't know whether the whole system is viable until the final phase is complete.
 We're still relying on people's word.
 What I don't want to happen